 Program Overview

-Students enrolled in the program have the opportunity to take courses from multiple departments across the Bloomberg School taught by faculty with expertise in a variety of disciplines-many of which are true leaders in the respective fields.
-Through their coursework, experience at seminars, and capstone projects, students are provided a multidisciplinary experience.
-Graduates of the program work in public health research, healthcare consulting, pharmaceutical and insurance industries.
-Many go on to pursue doctoral study in health services research, health economics or other areas of economics or public health and some have entered the program with a medical degree or plan to pursue medical school, and these graduates have used the tools taught in the program to supplement their clinical research.
+Students enrolled in the program have the opportunity to take courses from multiple departments across the Bloomberg School, taught by faculty with expertise in a variety of disciplines, many of whom are true leaders in their respective fields.
+Through their coursework, experiences at seminars, and capstone projects, students are provided a multidisciplinary experience.

-The MHS program can be completed both full-time (9 months on site in Baltimore or online) or part-time (2 years online).
-The curriculum requires a minimum of 64 course credits and a mentored research experience (the Capstone project.)
+The MHS program can be completed both full-time (9 months on-site in Baltimore or online) or part-time (2-3 years online).
+The curriculum requires a minimum of 64 course credits and a mentored research experience (the Capstone project).

 Program Administration